Peace Region League Rules

 Write-Ups / Game Reports

-Referees are required to submit any required write-up to League Commissioner Jamie Salm within 12 hours of completion of the game.
-They can be scanned and emailed, faxed or sent as clear images (photo,jpg,png,etc.) by email or text.
-His contact information is as follows:
+Referees are required to submit any required write-up to League Commissioner Winston Delorme within 12 hours of completion of the game via e-mail at [email protected].
+They can be typed using the fillable pdf, hand-written and scanned, or sent as clear images (photo,jpg,png,etc.).

 This is the referee’s responsibility and they must not pass this on to the home team.